SiJibrilll/GDGOC-noteAp/README.md

 - **Create a new note**

   - **Endpoint:** `POST /notes`
   - **Description:** Creates a new note for the authenticated user.
-To handle file uploads, you must send a POST request with _method=PUT in the formdata submission.
   - **Headers:**
     - `Authorization: Bearer {token}`
   - **Request Body:**
     ```json
     {
       "title": "string",
-      "content": "string"
+      "content": "string",
-      "tags": "[\"work"\, \"project"\]", // nullable
+      "tags": ["work", "project"], // nullable
       "folder": "First Project", // nullable
       "is_pinned" : "0" // Also accepts other boolean values
     }